Lalo Schifrin

-Lalo Schifrin (Spanish pronunciation: [ˈlalo ˈʃifɾin]; born Boris Claudio Schifrin; June 21, 1932 – June 26, 2025) was an Argentine-American pianist, composer, arranger and conductor.
-He was best known for his large body of film and television scores, which incorporate jazz and Latin American musical elements alongside traditional orchestration.
+Boris Claudio "Lalo" Schifrin (Spanish pronunciation: [ˈlalo ˈʃifɾin]; June 21, 1932 – June 26, 2025) was an Argentine and American pianist, composer, arranger and conductor.
+Initially prominent as a jazz composer, he was best known for his large body of film and television scores, which incorporates jazz and Latin American musical elements alongside traditional orchestration.

-Schifrin's best known compositions include the themes from Mission: Impossible (1966) and Mannix (1967), as well as the scores to Cool Hand Luke (1967), Bullitt (1968), THX 1138 (1971), Enter the Dragon (1973), The Four Musketeers (1974), Voyage of the Damned (1976), The Eagle Has Landed (1976), The Amityville Horror (1979) and the Rush Hour trilogy (1998–2007).
+Schifrin's best known compositions include the themes from T.H.E.
+Cat (1966), Mission: Impossible (1966) and Mannix (1967), as well as the scores to Cool Hand Luke (1967), Bullitt (1968), THX 1138 (1971), Enter the Dragon (1973), The Four Musketeers (1974), Voyage of the Damned (1976), The Eagle Has Landed (1976), The Amityville Horror (1979) and the Rush Hour trilogy (1998–2007).
 Schifrin was also noted for collaborations with Clint Eastwood from the late 1960s to the 1980s, particularly the Dirty Harry film series.
 He composed the Paramount Pictures fanfare used from 1976 to 2004.

-Schifrin was a five-time Grammy Award winner; he was nominated for six Academy Awards and four Emmy Awards.
+Schifrin was a five-time Grammy Award winner; he was nominated for six Academy Awards (five for Best Original Score and once for Best Original Song) and four Emmy Awards.
 In 2019, he received an Honorary Academy Award from the Academy of Motion Picture Arts and Sciences in recognition of his successful career.

 Life and career

 Early life and education

-Schifrin was born in Buenos Aires on June 21, 1932 as Boris Claudio.
+Boris Claudio Schifrin was born in Buenos Aires, Argentina on June 21, 1932.
 The nickname "Lalo" was the normal Argentine diminutive for his second name, Claudio.
 When he came to the U.S., he changed his name to Lalo legally to simplify his contracts.

 His father, Luis Schifrin, led the second violin section of the Buenos Aires Philharmonic for three decades.
 His father was Jewish and his mother Catholic, exposing him early to both kinds of worship.
-At age six, Schifrin began a six-year course of study on piano with Enrique Barenboim, the father of pianist and conductor Daniel Barenboim.
+At the age of six, Schifrin began a six-year course of study on piano with Enrique Barenboim, the father of pianist and conductor Daniel Barenboim.
 Schifrin began studying piano with the Greek-Russian expatriate Andrea Karalin, the onetime head of the Kiev Conservatory and harmony with Juan Carlos Paz.
 During this time, Schifrin also became interested in jazz.

 Although Schifrin studied sociology and law at the University of Buenos Aires, he became more interested in music.
-At age 20, he successfully applied for a scholarship to the Conservatoire de Paris where he studied from 1952, including with Olivier Messiaen and Charles Koechlin.
+At the age of 20, he successfully applied for a scholarship to the Conservatoire de Paris where he studied from 1952, including with Olivier Messiaen and Charles Koechlin.
 He also studied African drumming.
 At night, he played jazz in Paris clubs.
-In 1955 Schifrin played piano with bandoneon player Ástor Piazzolla and represented his country at the International Jazz Festival in Paris.
+In 1955, Schifrin played piano with bandoneon player Ástor Piazzolla and represented his country at the International Jazz Festival in Paris.